-- The Company may experience delays or failure in the preclinical and clinical development of its product candidates and in particular of gp-ASIT+TM (end of phase III see section 7.9.2 of the annual report), hdm-ASIT+TM (phase IIa see section 7.9.3), rag-ASIT+TM (phase I/IIa see section 7.9.4) and food-ASIT+TM (preclinical see section 7.9.5). - Regulatory approval of the Company's product candidates may be delayed, not obtained or not maintained, in particular with respect to the gp-ASIT+TM phase III results and discussion to occur with the PEI and FDA in 2017.
+- The Company may experience delays or failure in the preclinical and clinical development of its product candidates and in particular of gp-ASIT^{+TM} (end of phase III ABT011 see section 7.9.2 of the annual report), hdm-ASIT^{+TM} (phase IIa see section 7.9.3) and food-ASIT^{+TM} (preclinical see section 7.9.5). - Regulatory approval of the Company's product candidates may be delayed, not obtained or not maintained, in particular with respect to the gp-ASIT^{+TM} phase III results and discussion to occur with the PEI and FDA. - If the Company fails to obtain additional financing before end 2018, through the exercise of the Warrants issued in December 2017 and/or through new funds raisings, it will be unable to complete the full development and commercialization of its product candidates and will have to reduce the scope or postpone the timing of its development in order to adapt its expenses with its financial resources.